 The young plants are fragile.
-I recommend you put a row of sticks to mark the plants so you and family don't step on them whilst negotiating the garden, and especially during weeding.
+I recommend you put a row of sticks to mark the them so you and the family don't step on them whilst negotiating the garden, and especially during weeding.
 They are very easily trodden underfoot.

-On statins with all their nasty side effects?
-Trying to reduce the contents of your medicine cupboard since you read about iatrogenic illness?
+Are you on statins with all their nasty side effects?
+Have you been trying to reduce the contents of your medicine cupboard since you read about iatrogenic illness?
 Then this foods that lower cholesterol page is for you.

 Iatrogenic illness is the third most common fatal disease on the planet.
 Death in the main from medicines, but unnecessary surgery and hospital acquired infections too.

 There is one red meat dish that is not reared in a sty, feeding lot, cage or fish farm which makes the animal a whole lot healthier, if you enjoy meat and legumes like I do.
 Sheep almost always have the run of the hills.
 Same as us, if their diet is healthier, not in a corn fed lot, then they make tastier and better eating food.
 WHAT IS MUTTON?

 PLANT THE SPROUTED SEED @ GROWING CHICKPEAS

 Cover your compost with soil that you've dug from the trench, subsoil first, topsoil at the surface.
 Rake it smooth and then make a shallow row with the garden fork for the sprouted chickpeas.